gitter-badger/ecs/README.md

 # License
 The software released under the terms of the [MIT license](./LICENSE.md).

-No support or any guarantees, no personal help.
+No personal support or any guarantees.

 # Special thanks (List sorted in back order, from high to low donations)
 * [VirtualMaestro](https://github.com/VirtualMaestro)